cvat-ai/cvat/README.md

 [cvat.ai](https://cvat.ai) runs the latest version of the tool.
 You can create up to 10 tasks there and upload up to 500Mb of data to annotate.
-It will only be visible to you or people you assign to it.
+It will only be visible to you or the people you assign to it.

 For now, it does not have [analytics features](https://opencv.github.io/cvat/docs/administration/advanced/analytics/) like management and monitoring the data annotation team.